Datenschmutz/docs/cheat-sheets/css.md

 - `align-items`: Specifies the alignment of grid items along the column axis (start, end, center, stretch)
 - `justify-content`: Specifies the alignment of grid items along the row axis within the grid area (start, end, center space-between, space-around)
 - `align-content`: Specifies the alignment of grid items along the column axis within the grid area (start, end, center, space-between, space-around, stretch)

-## Text

-- `text-align`: Specifies the horizontal alignment of text (left, right, center, justify)
-- `text-decoration`: Specifies the decoration of text (none, underline, overline, line-through, blink)
-- `text-indent`: Specifies the indentation of the first line of text in a block
-- `text-shadow`: Specifies a shadow for text
-- `text-transform`: Specifies the capitalization of text (none, capitalize, uppercase, lowercase)
-- `vertical-align`: Specifies the vertical alignment of an inline-level element in a line box (baseline, text-top, middle, text-bottom, super, sub)
-- `white-space`: Specifies how white space inside an element should be handled (normal, pre, nowrap, pre-wrap, pre-line)

 ## Backgrounds